se2p/pynguin/docs/user/quickstart.rst

     :lines: 8-

-And that it also generated five failing test cases.
+And that it also generated four failing test cases.
 One of which looks this:

 .. literalinclude:: ../source/_static/test_queue_example_failing.py
     :linenos:
     :language: python
-    :lines: 52-101
+    :lines: 33-62

-Failing test cases hereby identify test cases that raised an exception during their execution.
+Failing test cases hereby are test cases that raised an exception during their execution.
 For now, Pynguin cannot know if an exception is expected program behavior, caused by an invalid input or an actual fault.
 Thus, these test cases are wrapped in ``try-except`` blocks and should be manually inspected.